Chapayev and Void: Reception

-According to Vaingurt in 2018, many critics initially "accused the novel of advocating solipsism and radical disengagement."
+According to Julia Vaingurt in 2018, many critics initially "accused the novel of advocating solipsism and radical disengagement."

 A reviewer for Publishers Weekly was highly positive, writing that the work "will surely cement the reputation of Pelevin [...] as one of contemporary Russia's leading writers."
 The reviewer argued that while the novel risks becoming a mess, the "loosely applied Buddhist principles" ultimately make it cohesive.
 In The New York Times, Scott Bradfield argued that the satire is sometimes overkill, but claimed to admire the "genuine concern for the people who get lost in today's ideological battlefield".
 Bradfield wrote that "Pelevin has a gift for making complicated philosophical arguments feel both urgent and humane, and his translator, Andrew Bromfield, makes sure even the knottiest passages come through loud and clear."

 By 2000, The Observer had listed Buddha's Little Finger among Pelevin's "acclaimed" novels.
 In 2000, a writer for Kirkus Reviews wrote that it is messier and more "self-indulgent" than other works by Pelevin, but is still quite compelling.
 The reviewer dismissed the satire on Western values as "clumsily transparent", but praised Pelevin's re-creation of Russia's early 20th-century literary culture.
 On Salon.com, Craig Offman said that the work is "[a]s astounding as it is frustrating [...] shabby, messy, but often visionary".
 He said the vignettes are "alternately biting and toothless", dismissing Maria's vision of the airplane piloted by Arnold Schwarzenegger while praising Serdyuk's vision of seppuku with a Japanese businessman.
 Offman dismissed certain Buddhism-inspired passages, but praised Pelevin as skilled in description and metaphor.

 In 2017, scholar Sofya Khagi wrote that the novel is a "now-classic" work.